jkgo232/intelligence-prototype/README.md

 The pipeline consists of four main stages:

-1. Tiling \& Preprocessing
-   Large dynamic spectra are divided into fixed-size time–frequency tiles.
+1. Tiling and Preprocessing: Large dynamic spectra are divided into fixed-size time–frequency tiles.
-2. CNN Training with Synthetic Injections
-   A convolutional neural network is trained to identify anomalous tiles using injected drifting narrowband signals.
+2. CNN Training with Synthetic Injections: A convolutional neural network is trained to identify anomalous tiles using injected drifting narrowband signals.
-3. CNN Scoring of New Data
-   The trained CNN scores unseen tiles and ranks them by anomaly likelihood.
+3. CNN Scoring of New Data: The trained CNN scores unseen tiles and ranks them by anomaly likelihood.
-4. LLM-Based Evaluation \& Interpretation
-   Top-ranked tiles are summarized via scalar features and evaluated by LLMs (ChatGPT, Claude, or local models).
+4. LLM-Based Evaluation and Interpretation: Top-ranked tiles are summarized via scalar features and evaluated by LLMs (chatgpt or local models).

 --